-- Is It Possible to Choose One Now and Switch to the Other Later?
+- Choosing One Now and Switching to the Other Later

 - Cloud Licensing

-While installing Land F/X, Irrigation F/X, or Design F/X, you might have noticed a step in the installer titled Database Installation, where you're instructed to Please select a setup type.
+While installing one of our plugins, you might have noticed a step in the installer titled Database Installation, where you're instructed to Please select a setup type.